johnnst/objective-c-style-guide/README.md

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

 Long, descriptive method and variable names are good.
-In addition, to work better with Xcode autocomplete, the name structure is <objectClassName><objectName>.
+In addition, to work better with Xcode autocomplete, the name structure is a combination and order of the object name (eg. button, label) followed by the object description (eg. Done, Cancel, Status).

 **For example:**